Ishaan-03/Ishaan-03/README.md

 🚀 Learning and Goals

 Currently diving into cloud computing and looking to expand my deployment skills on AWS and other platforms.
-In 2025, I aim to secure a position where I can earn 12 lakhs after tax and continue refining my development and problem-solving skills.
+In 2025, I aim to continue refining my development and problem-solving skills.

 🌟 Personal Highlights